SudoDotDog/Brontosaurus/docs/vocabulary.md

 ### Image

--   Brontosaurs Image is a runnable Docker image for deployment
+-   Brontosaurs Image is a runnable Docker image for deployment.

+### Init

+-   Init is a npm package `@brontosaurus/init`.
+-   Init package includes functions and CLI command for database initialization.

 ## N